Best Food Sources for Every Vitamin and Mineral

 Beef liver (6,582 mcg/100g) | Sweet potato (961 mcg/100g) | Kale (681 mcg/100g) | Carrots (835 mcg/100g) | Spinach (469 mcg/100g)

-Don't have a taste for liver?
-Sweet potatoes deliver solid Vitamin A in a more palatable form, and roasted carrots are a tasty gateway to better vitamin intake.
+Not a liver person?
+Sweet potatoes deliver solid Vitamin A in a much more palatable package, and roasted carrots are an easy gateway.
 One medium sweet potato covers your entire day's need.
-Remember: Vitamin A is fat-soluble, so eat these foods with fat (butter on carrots, olive oil on kale) to maximize absorption.
+And since Vitamin A is fat-soluble, eat these foods with fat (butter on carrots, olive oil on kale) to get the most out of them.

 Vitamin C: The Immune Booster and Collagen Builder

-Vitamin C isn't just for fighting colds—it's essential for collagen synthesis, iron absorption, and immunity.
-The problem: heat destroys it.
-Cooking can obliterate up to 50% of Vitamin C content, so raw sources are your best bet, though lightly cooked vegetables retain most of it.
+Vitamin C isn't just for fighting colds—it's essential for collagen synthesis, iron absorption, and your immune system.
+The catch: heat destroys it.
+Cooking can wipe out up to 50% of Vitamin C content, so raw sources are your best bet.
+Lightly cooked vegetables retain most of it, but raw is better.

 Top Vitamin C Sources: